Chernobyl disaster: Official announcement

-Several buildings in Pripyat were officially kept open after the disaster to be used by workers still involved with the plant.
-These included the Jupiter factory (which closed in 1996) and the Azure Swimming Pool, used by the Chernobyl liquidators for recreation during the clean-up (which closed in 1998).
+Several buildings in Pripyat were kept open to be used by workers still involved with the plant.
+These included the Jupiter factory and the Azure Swimming Pool, used by the Chernobyl liquidators for recreation during the clean-up.

 Core meltdown risk mitigation

 Bubbler pools

 Two floors of bubbler pools beneath the reactor served as a large water reservoir for the emergency cooling pumps and as a pressure suppression system capable of condensing steam in case of a small broken steam pipe; the third floor above them, below the reactor, served as a steam tunnel.
 The steam released by a broken pipe was supposed to enter the steam tunnel and be led into the pools to bubble through a layer of water.
 After the disaster, the pools and the basement were flooded because of ruptured cooling water pipes and accumulated firefighting water.

-The smoldering graphite, fuel and other material above, at more than 1200 C, started to burn through the reactor floor and mixed with molten concrete from the reactor lining, creating corium, a radioactive semi-liquid material comparable to lava.
-It was feared that if this mixture melted through the floor into the pool of water, the resulting steam production would further contaminate the area or even cause a steam explosion, ejecting more radioactive material from the reactor.
+The smoldering graphite, fuel and other material, at more than 1200 C, started to burn through the reactor floor and mixed with molten concrete from the reactor lining, creating corium, a radioactive semi-liquid material comparable to lava.
+It was feared that if this mixture melted through the floor into the pool of water, the resulting steam production would further contaminate the area or even cause another explosion, ejecting more radioactive material.
 It became necessary to drain the pool.
 These fears ultimately proved unfounded, since corium began dripping harmlessly into the flooded bubbler pools before the water could be removed.
-The molten fuel hit the water and cooled into a light-brown ceramic pumice, whose low density allowed the substance to float on the water's surface.
+The molten fuel hit the water and cooled into a light-brown ceramic pumice, whose low density allowed it to float on the water's surface.

-Unaware of this fact, the government commission directed that the bubbler pools be drained by opening its sluice gates.
+Unaware of this, the government commission directed that the bubbler pools be drained by opening its sluice gates.
 The valves controlling it, however, were located in a flooded corridor in a subterranean annex adjacent to the reactor building.
-Volunteers in diving suits and respirators (for protection against radioactive aerosols), and equipped with dosimeters, entered the knee-deep radioactive water and managed to open the valves.
-These were the engineers Alexei Ananenko and Valeri Bezpalov (who knew where the valves were), accompanied by the shift supervisor Boris Baranov.
-All three men were awarded the Order For Courage by Ukrainian President Petro Poroshenko in May 2018.
+Volunteers in diving suits and respirators, and equipped with dosimeters, entered the knee-deep radioactive water and opened the valves.
+These were the engineers Oleksiy Ananenko and Valeri Bezpalov, accompanied by the shift supervisor Boris Baranov.
+Numerous media reports falsely suggested that all three men died just days later.
+In fact, all three survived and were awarded the Order For Courage in May 2018.

-Numerous media reports falsely suggested that all three men died just days after the incident.
-In fact all three survived and continued to work in the nuclear energy industry.
-Alexy Ananenko and Valeri Bezpalov were still alive as of 2021, while Baranov had died of heart failure in 2005 at age 65.

-Once the bubbler pool gates were opened by the three volunteers, fire brigade pumps were then used to drain the basement.
-The operation was not completed until 8 May, after 20000 t of water were pumped out.
+Once the bubbler pool gates were opened, fire brigade pumps were then used to drain the basement.
+The operation was not completed until 8 May, after 20000 t of water was pumped out.